 Components for the Upper Arm and Head Motor

 Take the Upper Arm Ring and make sure it fits into the matching holes of the Upper Arm A:

 Remove the Upper Arm Ring and apply a small amount of super glue to the edges of all four pegs.
-Do not get glue in the holes!
+Avoid getting any glue in the center hole!
 Then, secure the two pieces together aligning the pegs into the holes.

 I chose to add a little more glue to the backside of the pegs once installed:

 Take this assembly along with the arm pieces completed back in Issue 4: